2 Years to 720 Credit Score After Filing For Bankruptcy

 However, you can take steps to improve other aspects of your credit, like making on-time payments.

-Unfortunately, the answer is between 7 and 10 years, but you aren’t out of luck during that time.
-We offer every client the opportunity to reach a 720 credit score within 12 to 24 months of filing for bankruptcy.
+We offer every client the opportunity to reach a 720 credit score within 1 to 2 years of filing for bankruptcy.

 If you’re struggling to pay the bills, contact us to start your debt relief journey.